-For many SaaS companies, demos are the first chance to put their “best face forward” when it comes to interacting with customers.
+For many software as a service (SaaS) companies, demos are the first chance to put their “best face forward” when interacting with customers.

 At CustomerGauge, we’re all about discovering the pain points in the customer journey.

 For us, the journey doesn’t just happen after the customer signs the contract.
-In order to improve, we want to dig into our performance on every level.
+To improve, we want to dig into our performance on every level.

 Below is an example of a CustomerGauge post-demo survey.
-Just as with our other surveys, we start by introducing a simple NPS question and then try to identify a few key pieces of information to improve our opportunity to win chances.
+As with our other surveys, we start by introducing a simple Net Promoter Score (NPS) question and then try to identify a few key pieces of information to improve our opportunity to win.